VET — Venezuelan Standard Time

 What does VET stand for?

 VET stands for Venezuelan Standard Time.
-It is the standard time abbreviation used for a time zone with a fixed offset of UTC-4.
+It is the abbreviation used for a time standard with a fixed offset of UTC-4.

 Is VET the same as GMT?